galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

   - [Using the `galasactl` command-line tool assigning a "role" to a user](#using-the-galasactl-command-line-tool-assigning-a-role-to-a-user)
   - [Using the Galasa web user interface to view your own user role](#using-the-galasa-web-user-interface-to-view-your-own-user-role)

-# Role Based Access Control in Galasa
+# <a name="role-based-access-control-in-galasa"></a>Role Based Access Control in Galasa
 Role Based Access Control (RBAC) is a widely adopted mechanism of assigning roles to users of a system which grants such users permissions to perform some capability dictated by the role(s) they have been assigned.
 Here we discuss the Galasa implementation of RBAC.

-## Why do we need Role Based Access Control ?
+## <a name="why-do-we-need-role-based-access-control-"></a>Why do we need Role Based Access Control ?
-Some actions that can be performed on the Galasa Ecosystem are powerful and dangerous, such as deleting CPS properties, secrets or other resources.
+Some actions that can be performed on the Galasa Service are powerful and dangerous, such as deleting CPS properties, secrets, users or other resources.
 Giving every user of the Galasa service the ability to perform those actions is inviting disaster from inexperienced or incautious users who are not aware of the consequences of their actions.
 Deleted resources could mean data being lost forever, which bears a cost to work out what was removed, and how to re-create it again.
 It would be far better to prevent those events occurring in the first place.

-To limit the risk of such events occurring, the Galasa Service provides some Role Based Access (RBAC) mechanisms to ensure users responsible for administering the system can perform these powerful actions, while other users are denied access to them.
+To limit the risk of such events occurring, the Galasa Service provides some Role Based Access (RBAC) mechanisms to ensure users responsible for administering the service can perform these powerful actions, while other users are denied access to them.

-## Understanding the Galasa RBAC model
+## <a name="understanding-the-galasa-rbac-model"></a>Understanding the Galasa RBAC model
 ![Diagram showing the RBAC model used by Galasa](./ecosystem-rbac-model.svg)

-Galasa offers a list of "actions".
-Each one relates to something which can be performed on the Galasa system.
+The Galasa Service offers a list of "actions".
+Each one relates to something which can be performed on the Galasa Service.

 Galasa has a concept of a "role", such that each role has a name and description, but also has a list of actions which someone can perform when that user has been assigned this role.